-There is one set of the thread studs that need to be screwed to the Slot 1's retention mechanism with a criss-cross screwdriver.
+There are two sets of the thread studs that need to be screwed to the Slot 1's retention mechanism with a criss-cross screwdriver.
 Insert the Pentium II processor along the retention mechanism in vertical direction down to Slot 1 connector.
 Make sure that they are connected thoroughly.